 All attempts should be made to resolve the matter through the school.
 If not satisfied with the result, the student is open to pursue the matter with the South Carolina State Board of Cosmetology.
-After that procedure, a student may contact NACCAS, the National Accrediting Commission of Career Arts and Sciences.
+After that procedure, a student may contact NACCAS, the National Accrediting Commission of Career Arts and Sciences or the SC Commission on Higher Education for the massage therapy program.
 We respectfully request that everyone utilize this sequence.
 The following information is provided: